Thinking about blogging? Here are a few things you should know:

 Once your blog is all set up, it’s time to start writing!
 You don’t need to have hundreds of blog posts before you share your blog but I would suggest having a few at least, otherwise, it would be like inviting people to an empty house and that’s no fun.

 Got questions?
-Feel free to put them below!
+Feel free to write them below.

-This post contains affiliate links of products that I love.
-If you make a purchase through them, I’ll earn a commision but feel free to Google them on your own if you wish.
-Either way, it won’t cost you anything extra.
+This post contains affiliate links of products that I use and love.
+If you make a purchase through them, I’ll earn a commission, which will go towards the maintenance of this website.
+However, feel free to do your own research.
 Thank you!